Wiradjuri/Ghostit-Messenger/README.md

 **Sending a Message**

 1. **Compose a Message:**
    - Fill in the sender (which can be any name), receiver (any name), message, and optionally attach a file.
-20MB MAXZ
+20mb max size
    - Provide the private key password, which you and the receiver should already know.
 2. **Send:**
    - The message and file are encrypted and stored in the database.